ndalcin/fetch-exercises/README.md

 * When a user enters a number in the input:
   * On change, fetch a math fact about that number
+  * Try adding a validation so that a user can't submit a non-number
   * Show it on the screen in the `#random-math-fact` div

 3. Those who fail to study history are doomed to repeat it